psaikido/hugle.uk/content/prose/thesium/030-perception.md

 incredible population explosion.
 Even that, by itself, might have become stable, but it was the loss of the mythos that had really done for them.

+On the one hand was the religious mind-set with its belief in the soul.
+Their point of view was that people had an eternal essence, or spirit, that existed mystically apart from physical reality.
+Death was not the end of this soul, just the end of the physical body.
+Some philosophers called them the 'eternalists'.

+On the other hand, the scientific mind-set held that no such 'soul' could be found.
+There was only physical reality and death really was final.
+There was no meaning to life apart from what people dreamed up for themselves.
+People and things had no 'essence' and were simply an assemblage of parts that were annihilated at their ends.
+Some philosophers called them the 'nihilists'.

+There had been centuries of struggle between the two and this struggle had dismantled any central mythos.
+Kronos thought of this conflict as just the playing out of the three poisons and the source of all the instabilities that had ensued.
+He chuckled when he recalled a phrase from an ancient sage he had co-opted - science was "true but not good", religion was "good but not true"!

-He had come to view the playing out of these three poisons as, in essence, a collision between the religious mind-set and the scientific one.
-Strangely alike in so many ways and yet so utterly opposed.
-Both with the unshakeable belief in their own 'rightness', both with a tendency to authoritarianism, both fixed in their respective ideologies.
+They were strangely alike in so many ways and yet so utterly opposed.
+Both with the unshakeable belief in their own 'rightness', both with a tendency to tribalism and authoritarianism, both fixed in their respective ideologies.
 How had a faith in the supremacy of 'love' lead to the Spanish Inquisition, for example?
-How did the uncompromising, scientific love of verifiable truth become the tool of the most violent of militaristic regimes?
-They had both been co-opted into maintaining the elites in their insatiable lust for more and more and always more wealth and power.
-They had been internally corrupted by the poisons.
+There was a depressingly long list of abominations carried out in various holy names.
+How did the uncompromising, scientific love of verifiable truth lead to atom bombs falling on Japanese cities?
+There had been no limit to the inventiveness of technology in its onslaught against mother nature.
+They had both been co-opted into maintaining the elites in their insatiable lust for more and more, and always more, wealth and power.

-Abruptly he stopped his train of thought.
-He had begun pondering on the seemingly eternal dilemma fought out between science and religion.
-One side believing that matter was all and that mind came out of it.
-The other, that spirit was all and that matter came out of mind.
-He decided not to waste any more time on it, the arguments never really lead anywhere useful.

-He wondered if he lacked something essentially human because to him, there was no conflict there at all!
+He wondered if he lacked something essentially human because to him, there was no conflict between goodness and truth at all!
 The real issue was not with him though, it was how to bring about a human society where that conflict need not arise.
 He began to speculate on what Reader-27 had to tell him and turned back to bounce along his own, pure white footprints back to base and back to the long awaited report.